AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

 As you go from left to right you go forward in time, and as you go from bottom to top you go higher in pitch (frequency).

 In a musical sheet the background is white, and a black spot means that note is played at that moment.
-In a Spectrogram the background is black, and a bright yellow spot means that a frequency is played at that moment.
+In a Spectrogram the background is black, and a bright yellow spot means that frequency is played at that moment.

-One important difference is that on a Spectrogram the brighter the spot - the louder the sound, and it's a smooth transition from very quiet (dark) to very loud (bright).
+One important difference is that in a Spectrogram the brighter the spot - the louder the sound, and it's a smooth transition from very quiet (dark) to very loud (bright).
 Another difference is that instead of different kinds of spots, to specify the length of the note the spot is stretched horizontally into a line.
 The length of the line is the length of the note!

 ## Advanced Features